This "reference guide" to Montana's wage and hours laws provides general information only and should not be considered as an official document.

 Employers may want to write/phone the Employment Relations Division to determine whether their business or farm is covered under state or federal wage and hour law.

-Official statements of policy and procedure are contained in the regulations formally adopted by the Wage and Hour Unit of the Montana Department of Labor and Industry and are published in the Administrative Rules of Montana (ARM).
+Official statements of policy and procedure are contained in the regulations formally adopted by the Investigation Section of the Montana Department of Labor and Industry and are published in the Administrative Rules of Montana (ARM).

 Copies of ARM are available at the office of the Secretary of State, State Capital, Helena MT 59620.